Ellison, other AGs support Liberians wanting to stay in US

 Minnesota has one of the largest populations of Liberians in the country.

-Besides Minnesota, the coalition includes attorney generals of Massachusetts, California, the District of Columbia, Illinois, Maryland, New Jersey, New York, Rhode Island and Virginia.
+Besides Minnesota, the coalition includes attorneys general of Massachusetts, California, the District of Columbia, Illinois, Maryland, New Jersey, New York, Rhode Island and Virginia.